Johan Leonhard Fix

-Johan Leonhard Fix (28 December 1735 - 2 February 1807) was a German-Danish merchant who served as governor of Frederiknagor in Danish India.
-He moved to Copenhagen in 1787 where he served as director of Danish Asiatic Company from 1791 to 1805.
+Johan Leonhard Fix (28 December 1735 - 2 February 1807) was a German-Danish merchant who served as Governor of Frederiknagore in Danish India.
+He moved to Copenhagen in 1787 where he served as director of the Danish Asiatic Company from 1791 to 1805.
 He was the third largest contributor to the rebuilding of Christiansborg Palace after the first Christiansborg Palace was destroyed in a fire in 1804.

 Early life

 Fix was born on 28 December 1735 in Hanau near Frankfurt.
 His father was a weaver.
 The family belonged to the Dutch Reformed church.

 Years in India

 Fix travelled to Copenhagen on foot where he was employed as bookkeeper by the Danish Asiatic Company in 1867 and travelled to Trankebar and the Bengal on board the ship CRON PRINCEN AF DANEMARK.

 Hermann Abbestée wrote an angry letter about Fix's conduct in 1770.

 In 1771 he married Anthonetta Maria Henckel in Frederiksnagore.
 She was the widow of Hermann Fredericks Henckel, a Danish Asiatic Company merchant and former Oberhoved of Frederiksnagore.